Generate YouTube Shorts from Long Videos with the OpusClip API

 • A typical 30-minute long-form video produces 6-10 Shorts candidates above a strong quality threshold.

-• The OpusClip API will support YouTube URLs as native input and ready-to-publish Shorts as native output.
+• The OpusClip API supports YouTube URLs as native input and ready-to-publish Shorts as native output.

 Why YouTube Shorts is the highest-leverage growth surface